grg2rsr/TaskControl/2do.md

-[ ] multiple parameter passing to bonsai make it possible to pass com port to bonsai sketch
+[ ] multiple parameter passing to bonsai for make it possible to pass com port to bonsai sketch

 ## decisions:
 tmp folder or not?